 Fire Safety and Prevention

-Additionally, there's some key concepts for fire investigators to remember when it comes to safety on the scene:
+Additionally, there are some key concepts for fire investigators to remember when it comes to safety on the scene:

 Types of Fire Investigation Reports

 Depending on the purpose of the fire reports, their type can vary.
 An example of this would be a fire department report for arson investigation training.
-Here's the main types of fire investigation reports:
+Here are the main types of fire investigation reports:

 NFIRS Reports